Crimes - Crime Stats - Murder - Guns - Violence - Victim Services

 wonder people grab their guns.
 But two wrongs don't make a

-right.
-We have to find another way to end this corruption and
+.
+We have to find another way to end this

 And we also have to stop our governments from abusing people,

 because we all know the negative side-effects that come from